Atashnezhad/NLP_Proj2/README.md

 **Gathering data:**

 Data was received using the API from the Reddit website for two categories.
-I used my friend [Saied](https://github.com/saiedmighani/Global_warming_NLP_analysis/blob/master/assets/get_reddit_posts.py) function with a little bit of change to recieve data from Reddit.
+I used my friend [Saied](https://github.com/saiedmighani/Global_warming_NLP_analysis/blob/master/assets/get_reddit_posts.py) function with a little bit of change to receive data from Reddit.
 You may check out the original function [here](https://github.com/scaress21/reddit_and_quibi/blob/master/code/01A_Gathering_Reddit_Data.ipynb). the data was save in two formats .csv and .pkl.

 **Cleaning data:**

-the data included 10-15 columns with one column with reddit comments as text.
-The NaN values were filtered and the text was cleaned using a serious of functions including tokenization, splitting, snitching, removing stop words, stemming, etc.
+the data included 10-15 columns with one column with Reddit comments as text.
+The NaN values were filtered and the text was cleaned using a series of functions including tokenization, splitting, snitching, removing stop words, stemming, etc.

 **Exploratory Data Analysis:**

-The main data frame was analized and following were observed.
+The main data frame was analyzed and the following were observed.

-- It is seen that both categorise are pretty close.
-The Space has higher percentage of 'link', 'rich:video', and 'self' while Nasa has more 'image' number.
+- It is seen that both categories are pretty close.
+Space has a higher percentage of 'link', 'rich:video', and 'self' while Nasa has more 'image' numbers.
-- Again It is seen that both categorise are pretty close in term of 'over_18'. higher number of people in space answered 'False' to the column 'over_18'.
+- Again It is seen that both categories are pretty close in terms of 'over_18'. a higher number of people in space answered 'False' to the column 'over_18'.
-NASA has a lower average word count compare to Space with a smaller standard deviation. let's look at the plt.hist and compare it with space. similar plot provided above but here bar plots are side by side.
+NASA has a lower average word count compare to Space with a smaller standard deviation. let's look at the plt.hist and compare it with space.
+A similar plot provided above but here bar plots are side by side.
 - It is clear that both subcategories are pretty close in terms of word count.
 However, the space category has some long texts above 500.
 - For the sentiment score, it is seen that both mean and std are pretty close.
 It seems both SPACE and NASA forums are pretty close!
 Let's plot both NASA and space.
 - It is seen that the negative sentiment scores for space are a little bit higher than NASA.
 People who are in NASA discussion have a more positive attitude compared to people who are in space discussion.
-Let's double check it and do the summation of sentiments for both space and NASA.
+Let's double-check it and do the summation of sentiments for both space and NASA.
 Also, the Space has more words compare to NASA.
 - Let's focus on text and do count vectorize on data.
 Three steps are taken as follows:
   - Add some stop words to the general list
   - Apply the new list of stop words list (extend)
   - Apply count vectorize to the data

-- Lets see the top words in NASA, SPACE and then see the top overlap words.
+- Let's see the top words in NASA, SPACE, and then see the top overlap words.
   - As it is seen these two topics are very close!
 The top words for NASA are space, earth, NASA, moon which have three out of four similar to space.
 - Number of characters present in each sentence
 - Average word length in each sentence.
 Again both topics are pretty close in term of average word length and number fo characters.